hmcts/slack-help-bot/README.md

 1. Asks Azure AI services for recommendation for area, environment and team.
 2. Searches Azure AI search for similar requests.
+3. Searches Azure AI search for anything on the hmcts way that might be relevant.
-3. Creates the request in Slack and Jira.
+4. Creates the request in Slack and Jira.
-4. Stores the request in Cosmos DB.
+5. Stores the request in Cosmos DB.
-5. Replies on the help request Slack thread are added to Jira.
+6. Replies on the help request Slack thread are added to Jira.
    - Replies on Jira are not added to Slack.

 On close of the help request: